o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 ---
 description: Describes how to execute AZ Console Commands using the Settings Registry
-title: Using AZ::Conosle to access the Settings Registry
+title: Using AZ::Console to access the Settings Registry
 linktitle: Using AZ::Conosle to access the Settings Registry
 weight: 400
 ---